dmalmq/RevitGeoExporter/README.md

 The add-in currently targets Revit 2024 and focuses on plan-view export.
 The preview-side floor assignment workflow is limited to floor-derived units; it does not rename Revit types or write category overrides back into the model.

-## UI modernization roadmap

-- See [docs/wpf-migration-plan.md](docs/wpf-migration-plan.md) for an incremental WinForms-to-WPF migration plan tailored to this repository.